Greek History and Historiography

 Knowledge and understanding.

-With this course, the student will gain in-depth knowledge and a corresponding understanding of both a crucial phase in the history of classical Greece and the methodology and the narrative technique of one of the greatest historians of the ancient world, who exercised a great influence on ancient and modern historiography.
+With this course, the student will gain in-depth knowledge and a corresponding understanding of both a crucial phase in the history of classical Greece and the correct methodologies of source criticism.
+He will also realize how much historical traditions are influenced by the ideological background.

 Applying knowledge and understanding.

 Thanks to the paradigmatic value of the texts proposed, which have exerted great influence both on ancient and modern historiography and on modern and contemporary political analysis, the student will be able to apply knowledge and understanding in the study of other historical and historiographical issues, both ancient and modern.